Djibouti: Name and etymology

 Djibouti is officially known as the Republic of Djibouti.
-In local languages it is known as Yibuuti (in Afar) and Jabuuti (in Somali).
+In local languages it is known as Gabuuti (in Afar) and Jabuuti (in Somali).

 The country is named for its capital, the City of Djibouti.
 The etymology of the name is disputed.
 There are several theories and legends about its origin, varying based on ethnicity.
 One theory derives it from the Afar word gabouti, meaning "plate", possibly referring to the area's geographical features.
 Another connects it to gabood, meaning "upland/plateau".
 Djibouti could also mean "Land of Tehuti" or "Land of Thoth (Egyptian: Djehuti/ Djehuty)", after the Egyptian moon god.

-From 1862 until 1894, the land to the north of the Gulf of Tadjoura was called "Obock".
-Under French administration, from 1883 to 1967 the area was known as French Somaliland (French: Côte française des Somalis), and from 1967 to 1977 as the French Territory of the Afars and the Issas (French: Territoire français des Afars et des Issas).
+Under French administration, from 1862 until 1894, the land to the north of the Gulf of Tadjoura was called "Obock".
+From 1897 to 1967 the area was known as French Somaliland (French: Côte française des Somalis), and from 1967 to 1977 as the French Territory of the Afars and the Issas (French: Territoire français des Afars et des Issas).